qormiman/xirja-backend/PROGRESS.md

 verified" line and the relevant section whenever real progress happens.

-**Last verified against the actual code/deployment: 25 Sept 2026 (updated ten times across 24–25 Sept — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, a real Compare screen, a fix for the database connection pool going stale, a real Store lists screen, a real Item detail screen with genuine price history, a real Shopping mode, a first (incomplete) attempt at its blank progress bar, then the real fix: `store.color` was seeded as `oklch(...)`, which real React Native doesn't render — see below).**
+**Last verified against the actual code/deployment: 25 Sept 2026 (updated eleven times across 24–25 Sept — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, a real Compare screen, a fix for the database connection pool going stale, a real Store lists screen, a real Item detail screen with genuine price history, a real Shopping mode, a first (incomplete) attempt at its blank progress bar, then the real fix: `store.color` was seeded as `oklch(...)`, which real React Native doesn't render — see below, and most recently a real React Navigation migration, the first of three agreed steps toward a permanent personal-use Android install — see below).**

+**On the personal-use deployment plan (agreed 25 Sept)**: three technical steps remain before a permanent install on your own Android phone — (1) a real navigation library (done, this update), (2) persisting Shopping mode's checked-off state so it survives an app close/reload, and (3) an EAS build turned into a sideloadable `.apk`.
+Doing them in this order on
+purpose: navigation first because Shopping mode's persistence and any future "Trip summary" screen both build on top of real navigation state (e.g. route params) rather than the old local-state screen string; then persistence; then the build step, once there's nothing left to rebuild around.

 **A note on that last one, because it's a useful lesson for future debugging in this app**: the progress bar looked blank, so the first fix